UlricusR/iOS-EasyFPU/docs/index.en.md

 Before being able to use the app, the user (or the user’s parents) need to invest a bit of time and effort to define the food items.
 The food list is deliberately empty when first installing the app, as every user has his own preferred food ([sample data](manual.md#sample-data) can be downloaded).
 You may limit your food list to food with a high fat or protein portion, like pizza, McDonals food, etc.

 EasyFPU is also available for Android.
-The iOS version is the newer one with more features, as I'm using it myself as part of an insulin therapy within my family.
-Whether I'll ever be updating the Android version, I cannot tell - it's a spare time activity!
+The iOS version is the newer one [with more features](https://ulricusr.github.io/#feature-overview), as I'm using it myself as part of an insulin therapy within my family.

 ## Privacy Policy